microsoft/turnstile/docs/GETTING_STARTED.md

 ### Manage subscriptions as a customer

 Navigate to `[user_web_app_base_url]` and click on the **Manage** tab.
 Click `Manage My first subscription!`.
-A screen will appear that allows you to manage basic information about the subscription and manage and reserve seats in the subscription.
-Note that you'll only see this screen if your email address matches the subscription's primary admin email or you belong to the subscription admin role if you have configured one.
+You will be redirected to a screen that allows you to manage basic information about the subscription and manage and reserve seats.
+Note that you'll only see this screen if your email address matches the subscription's primary admin email or if you belong to the subscription admin role assuming it has been configured.

 ![Customer subscription management experience](images/Customer%20manage%20subscription.png)

 ### Manage subscriptions as a publisher

 Navigate to `[admin_web_app_base_url]`.
-A screen will appear showing all subscriptions organized by state.
+You will be redirected to a screen showing all subscriptions organized by state.

 ![Admin manage subscriptions](images/Admin%20manage%20subscriptions.png)

-Click **Manage** on the subscription you would like to manage.
-You'll be brought to more a detailed screen where you can manage the subscription (including updating the subscription state) and view occupied and reserved seats.
+Pick a subscription then click **Manage**.
+You'll be redirected to a more detailed screen where you can manage the subscription (including updating the subscription state) and view occupied and reserved seats.

 ![Admin manage subscription](images/Admin%20manage%20subscription.png)

 ## 8. Reserve a seat for another user

-Navigate to `[user_web_app_base_url]` and click on the `Manage` tab.
-Click `Manage my first subscription!` then click on the **Reserve seat** tab.
+Navigate to `[user_web_app_base_url]` and click on the **Manage** tab.
+Click **Manage my first subscription!** then click on the **Reserve seat** tab.
 You'll be presented with a screen allowing you to enter the email address of the user you wish to reserve a seat for.

-> **Note:** No invitations will be sent until you update the `turn-on-seat-reserved-[deployment_name]` logic app in the `[resource_group]` resource group.
+> **Note:** No invitations will be sent until you update the `turn-on-seat-reserved-[deployment_name]` logic app in `[resource_group]`.
 We offer customers complete flexibility in how emails are sent (e.g., Azure Communication Services, SendGrid, your own SMTP server) by design.

 ![Reserve a seat](images/Reserve%20seat.png)

 ## That's it!

 You're ready to start providing seats to your SaaS app using Turnstile!
-Should you have any questions, please don't hesitate to [start a new GitHub Discussion](https://github.com/microsoft/turnstile/discussions/categories/q-a).
-We prefer to support users in the open as a learning channel for other users.
+[Check out our support page](../SUPPORT.md) if you have any questions.